 Film and Plot Synopsis

-When fate brings three strangers together one night, they pledge before a Chinese idol to share a sweepstakes ticket if it wins.
-Once the three go their separate ways, we learn that each one of them has major turmoil in their lives.
-The calculating Crystal attempts to woo her estranged husband back by any means possible.
-The alcoholic Johnny West is on the lamb from the murder of a police officer, and Jerome K. Arbutny schemes to get back the trust money he embezzled from his naive client before she is any the wiser.
+On the Eve of Chinese New Year in 1938, Crystal Shackelford brings two men back to her London flat that she’s never met before.
+Legend has it that if three strangers make the same wish before the idol of Kwan Yin as the clock strikes midnight, the goddess will grant their wish.
+The three decide to split a sweepstakes ticket on a horse race if it wins.
+Once they make their wish, the three go their separate ways.
+We then learn that each one of them has much turmoil in their lives.
+Crystal is using every means possible to either woo back her estranged husband or make him suffer like she’s been suffering.
+The alcoholic Johnny West is on the lamb from the murder of a police officer, and Jerome K. Arbutny schemes to get back the trust money he embezzled from a naive widow before she finds out her money is gone.
 As the three stories play out, the looming sweepstakes nears.
 Who wins?
 Who loses?
-Only the Chinese idol knows for sure.
+Only Kwan Yin knows for sure.

 ‘Three Strangers’ Movie Summary